Academic Libraries of Brooklyn (ALB)

 Section I. A nominating committee of three members shall be appointed by the president.
 It shall be the function of the nominating committee to prepare a slate of qualified candidates for the various offices.
 Section II.
 The nominating committee shall on or before May 1st of each second year report to the secretary the names of persons selected by the committee for officers to be voted upon at the next meeting of ALB.
 The secretary shall send out a slate two weeks in advance of the election meeting.
 Further nominations may be made from the floor at the May meeting.

 Section I. Each member institution is entitled to one vote.
 A record of votes and representatives of institutions shall be kept on file by the secretary.
 Only the chief library administrator or the official representative is entitled to vote.
 Section II. a majority of votes cast constitute an election.
 For amendments to constitution or by-laws, a two-thirds vote of the total membership shall be required.

 Pratt Libraries also belong to METRO, which counts 300 libraries in New York City and Westchester County among its members.
-Access to METRO libraries is allowed only if the specific item needed is not available in a public library.
+Access to METRO libraries (PDF) is allowed only if the specific item needed is not available in a public library.
 A Pratt librarian must call for permission to obtain a METRO Card for you.
 METRO referrals do not permit you to borrow materials.